ColbyGatty/Neural-Network-Java-/README.md

 - The initial (pre-training) success rate will be low, as the network hasn't learned yet.
 - After each epoch, the success rate should improve as the network learns from the training data.
 - After the specified number of epochs set in Main have run the network should be saved as output in the form of a .ser file.
 - Next ensure the DigitDrawUI class is pointing to the correct .ser file path for your saved network.
-This can be found toward the botom of the class.
+This can be found toward the bottom of the class.
 - Run the DigitDrawUI class and the UI should pop up.
 Try drawing a 7 and hit submit to recieve the networks guess.
 - NOTE: The MNIST data set is only for hand drawn numbers 0 through 9 so the network will only be able to properly guess drawn digits within that range.